*But Were Afraid to Ask

 Long UX Strategies are bad, m’kay?

 Long strategy documents might resonate well with some people, but in my personal opinion they are a waste of time.
 You should keep them as simple and short as possible.
 This way you will be more likely to get buy-in.
-Chuck Hollis in his famous blog post argues that you should keep strategies simple:
+Chuck Hollis argues that you should keep strategies simple:

 I often get trapped into thinking I have to share the wonderful world I’ve discovered.
 That won’t work.
 As I’m going through my refinement process, I’m consciously ditching big parts of the discussion that aren’t relevant and only serve to muddy the water.